Check out this amazing video dedicated to Morehead High School’s Class of 2013 from their college adviser, Ms. Norwood, and the MHS family.

 Blue Ribbon Youth Leadership Institute (YLI) conducts programs to eliminate racial achievement gaps in Chapel Hill-area high schools.
 Provides leadership opportunities, service-learning projects and college exposure to high school students, focusing on improved access to the opportunities for minority students.

 Florence Simán moved from El Salvador to Chapel Hill in 1980.
 UNC alumna.
 Has worked on health-related projects throughout North Carolina.
 After developing a program to serve area Latino families through Child Care Networks, directed a lay health adviser program at El Pueblo, Inc., where she directs health programs.

 The Carolina College Advising Corps helps low-income, first-generation, and underrepresented students find their way to colleges that will serve them well.
 By providing well-trained, enthusiastic advisers who are close in age and circumstance to the students they serve, the program aims to increase college-going rates at partner high schools across North Carolina.

-We recruit advisers who are no more than 25 years of age and are recent graduates of partner colleges/universities.
+We recruit advisers who are recent graduates of partner colleges/universities.
 This allows them to more easily develop relationships with students and serve as both peers as well as role models.

 Our advisers work in partnership with teachers, counselors and administrators, as an additional staff member whose focus is singularly on improving the school’s college-going culture and ensuring that students apply to and enroll in colleges where they will succeed.